derinozon/CookingRecipeApp/README.md

 # Cooking Recipe App

-Recipe management app powered by Kotlin, developed for a University project.
+Recipe management app powered by Kotlin, developed for a University project with @OmarChafik42 and @void-1409.

 Hosted for archiving purposes, not functional without a backend with neccesary API endpoints.